NoobGoober/WobblyModUtility/README.md

 If changes have happened to the game and mods need to be updated to work, or if you just want to enable / disable mods, simply press "Install /  Update" again and it will remove, add, or update all mods selected.

 # Custom Mods
 You can also install non verified mods from other sources.
 To do this, navigate to the "Add Custom Mod" tab ans pres the "Select mod DLL" file.
 In the prompt, select the mod and press open.
-The mod will be installed next time you press install/update!
+The mod will be installed and a message will be displayed onscreen

 > ⚠️ Be careful: Mods downloaded from unkown sources can contain malware, only get mods from people you trust!